bgamari/ghc-wiki-import/new-ghci-debugger.md

-Unfortunately this story is somewhat complicated, *c'est la vie*.
+Unfortunately this part of the story is somewhat complicated, *c'est la vie*.